Donateaz/Project-One-CodePath/README.md

 The following **optional** features are implemented:

-- [Tired, worked, but did not show graphics] User sees an error message when there's a networking error.
+- [Tried, worked, but did not show graphics] User sees an error message when there's a networking error.
 - [ ] Movies are displayed using a CollectionView instead of a TableView.
 - [x] User can search for a movie.
 - [ ] All images fade in as they are loading.